Go on to Part Seven

 June 28 Montreal, Quebec Place des Nations

-This was a general admission concert held in an outdoor open-air venue with between 10,000 and 12,000 in attendance.
+This was a general admission concert held in an outdoor open-air venue that one published review described as sold out, with between 10,000 and 12,000 in attendance.
 Although not needed, a rain date was planned for the next night.
 Starcastle was the opening act.
 According to a newspaper report published the next day, things got off to a rocky start.
 Just prior to the show, about 300 gatecrashers tried to violently force their way in.
 Bottles were thrown, while police wielded batons and used patrol dogs to restore order.
 There were several injuries as well as arrests.
 Fortunately, things quieted down and for the rest of the evening, the band enjoyed a rapturous reception by the enthusiastic audience.
 However, that was not the end of the unrest as, while the band was performing, tragedy struck outside the venue.
 The theft of a leather jacket led to the stabbing death of one young man and the injury of another.
 The band only found out about this afterwards but, although the police established the crime’s occurrence in close proximity to the concert was purely coincidental, the band was nonetheless quite distressed by the event.
 During a radio interview Derek did the next day on the city’s CHOM radio station, this unpleasant subject never came up.
 A tape of Starcastle’s set has surfaced, but not Giant’s, although it is rumored to exist.
-As yet another example of how GG tour schedules were often rearranged on the fly, Los Angeles was at one time advertised as being the planned location of this concert.
+Oddly, Los Angeles was at one time advertised as being the planned location of this concert.

 Montreal June 28, 1976